DRIVE-LAB-CMU/LLA-MPC/README.md

 # LLA-MPC: Fast Adaptive Control for Autonomous Racing

-This repository contains the code for the paper "[LLA-MPC: Fast Adaptive Control for Autonomous Racing](https://arxiv.org/abs/2505.19512)" that was accepted in IROS 2025
+This repository contains an implementation for the paper "[LLA-MPC: Fast Adaptive Control for Autonomous Racing](https://arxiv.org/abs/2505.19512)" that was accepted in IROS 2025.
+Note that this is not the JAX-supported version that gives the best performance.
+The JAX version will be pushed soon to this repo.